amir78fa/aws-rest-api/README.md

 # SimpleRestfullAPI
-Implementing a simple Restfull API using AWS lambda, AWS API gateway and AWS DynamoDB
+Implementing a simple Restfull API using Serverless Framework, AWS lambda, AWS API gateway and AWS DynamoDB

 ## Dependencies
 You need to have Go Lang installed